blackflux/object-rewrite/README.md

 ### Retain

 Array of needles.
 Matches are kept if not filtered previously.
-All entries not matched are excluded.
+All entries not matched are removed.
 Defaults to `["**"]` which matches all entries.

 ## Deficiencies